schemetastic/tea-loop-next-js/README.md

 npm install
 ```

-3. Go to DevCycle and create an Experiment feature that returns a string value, the key string to the feature should be `tea-header-variant`, the feature variants should look like this:
+3. Go to DevCycle and create an Experiment feature that returns a string value, the key string to the feature should be `tea-loop-header-flavor`, the feature variants should look like this:

 |  #  |    Variable     |       key       |
 | :-: | :-------------: | :-------------: |